(Frequently Asked Questions about Night of the Living Dead and Bosco™)

 The beautiful, old Zenith radio around which the farmhouse refugees huddled is a family heirloom, purchased by my grandparents in the 1930s, and was in my dad's possession until his death.
 I don't know what has since become of it.
 He owned many of the other props used for the film, including the telephone, the coat tree, the tire iron Duane used to puncture John Russo's forehead, and one or more of the clocks used in the TV station segments.

-Late this summer there was an auction on eBay for an item being touted as "the telephone" from Night of the Living Dead.
+Some time after my dad's death, there was an auction on eBay for an item being touted as "the telephone" from Night of the Living Dead.
 The seller had evidently picked it up at an auction of my dad's belongings -- an auction I'd been unaware of, but that's another story.
 I bid on the phone, but had to let it go because it went too high.
 But, the Universe works in mysterious ways.
 A friend sent me frame captures from the film, and when I carefully compared them with the auction photos, I discovered that it was not the same phone after all.
 I'm happy I dodged that several-hundred-dollar bullet, but the "winner" wasn't so lucky.

 My dad had an unfortunate tendency to "memorialize" or "authenticate" many of the props he owned by engraving them or affixing permanent plaques to them.
 I was told by a friend, himself a serious prop collector, that in doing so my dad greatly diminished the value of those objects.
 Someone probably should have taken away his engraving pen.

 Q. Did your parents ever worry that the film may have negative effects on you?

 A. No, they knew that I understood the difference